rptcloud/terraform_advanced/lab13-publish-module-registry.md

 Update the `source` and `version` arguments on the module declaration in your `main.tf`

+> Note: Be sure to use the source URL for your private module organization.

 ```hcl
 module "server" {
   source                 = "app.terraform.io/example-org-5a4eda/server/aws"